 - Phone Carrier

 With this information, you can easily determine if the unknown phone call is from a real person or a scammer.
 Spam level, in particular, is an important value to keep in mind, as the higher the spam score, the greater the chance the phone number belongs to a scammer.
 But once you have this information at your disposal, you can make an informed decision on whether or not you should block the phone number from contacting you in the future.

-While using a cell phone lookup tool like Hero Searches is the best way to identify an unknown caller, it’s not the only way to look up a cell phone number.
+While using a cell phone lookup tool like Kiwi Searches is the best way to identify an unknown caller, it’s not the only way to look up a cell phone number.
 There are plenty of cell phone lookup free and paid options to choose from.
 In fact, one of the most common free ways to lookup a cell phone number is to use Google.

 Google and other big name search engines (like Yahoo and Bing) can assist you as well.
 Simply type in the unknown number that called or texted you, and look through the search results.
 If you happen to get lucky, you’ll only need to go through a few pages of results before finding a match.
 But be careful, as Google (and most other search engines) are not specifically designed to lookup a cell phone number and your search results will reflect that.

 3. Social Media

 Similar to Google, social networking sites are a great source of information.
 Every day, millions of people from around the world access these sites, looking to connect with family and friends.
 Often times users will update their social profiles with personal information such as email addresses, phone numbers, and pictures.
 Knowing this, you could potentially use popular social media sites, such as Facebook, Twitter, and Instagram, to find out the owner of a particular phone number.
 Simply enter the unknown phone number into the sites search bar and check out the results.